bachmeil/the-blog/_posts/2026-07-19-ridiculous-ai-use.md

 ---
+layout: post
+title: AI workflow porn is as bad as productivity porn
 ---
 I see many parallels between folks writing and commenting on the right way to use AI and the personal productivity/PKM crowd.